-6. Inheritance Tax - A Summary
+6. INHERITANCE TAX - A SUMMARY

 Inheritance tax is often called a voluntary tax in that, with planning, the payment of inheritance can be avoided.
 It is a tax levied on a person's estate when they die and on certain gifts made during an individual's lifetime.
-We can provide taxation advice to help you minimise the potential charge to inheritance tax.
+We, at Rowland Hall, can provide taxation advice to help you minimise the potential charge to inheritance tax.